Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 Event firing and response functions are moved to the EventsManager class in one function, `FireEvent`.

 This reduces the amount of lines by more than 3500 lines.

+##### Moved NewLine from Kernel to CharManager

+This is actually a character management function and not a function directly to the kernel.